Future Use Plan and Work Needed

 Theatre

 Local people are ready to start leading activities including theatre for young people and improv for teens.
 The Dundalk Little Theatre has been operating in makeshift quarters but the company would dearly love to be back on stage in the Olde Town Hall once again.
 The DLT has paid for upgrades to the theatre through the years.
+LP Stage Productions for youth also look forward to using the space

-Art, Photography, Videography
+Photography, Videography

 There would be room for classes and also a small gallery space for displaying local art and photography.
 It can also be the venue for photo and video shoots as well.